GSA/digitalgov.gov/content/events/2023/10/2023-10-11-uswds-monthly-call-october-2023.md

 title: USWDS Monthly Call - October 2023
 deck: How to develop a sustainable, repeatable research process
 kicker: Conducting user research with people with disabilities
-summary: This month we'll share progress and findings from our recent effort to improve our ongoing research practice.
+summary: This month, we'll share progress and findings from our recent effort to improve our ongoing research practice.
 host: U.S. Web Design System
 event_organizer: Digital.gov
 cop_events: ""